ngoldbaum/ngoldbaum.github.io/content/posts/revlogs.md

 all kinds on-disk.
 The design constraints that led to the choice of this data format are described [in a paper by Matt Mackall](https://www.mercurial-scm.org/wiki/Presentations?action=AttachFile&do=view&target=ols-mercurial-paper.pdf), the original author of Mercurial.
-There is also internal technical documentation for the revlog data format included [in Mercurial's online help](https://www.mercurial-scm.org/repo/hg/file/default/mercurial/help/internals/revlogs.txt), accessible via `hg help internals.revlogs`
+There is also internal technical documentation for the revlog data format included [in Mercurial's online help](https://www.mercurial-scm.org/repo/hg/file/default/mercurial/help/internals/revlogs.txt), accessible via `hg help internals.revlogs`.

 ## What is a revlog exactly?